 APDK’s Role In Accelerating Economic Opportunities For PWDs

-Through our three branches-Nairobi, Mombasa and Kisumu, APDK in close coordination with other i2i consortium members will undertake mobilization of DPOs to identify project beneficiaries, conduct capacity building of DPOs to advocate for employment for PWDs, conduct mapping of TVETS/ VTIS and private sector employers, conduct accessibility audits to enhance access and inclusion of PWDs in policies and programs
+Through our three branches-Nairobi, Mombasa and Kisumu, APDK in close coordination with other i2i consortium members mobilized DPOs and identified project beneficiaries, conducted capacity building of DPOs to advocate for employment for PWDs, conducted mapping of TVETS/ VTIS and private sector employers, conducted accessibility audits to enhance access and inclusion of PWDs in policies and programs